Material and merchandising for Debian events

 CD-ROMS

 If you buy blank CDs in order to do a CDROM giveaway you might want to spend a little more money and burn some CDs, do not forget and try to make them look nicer than a blank CD-ROM disk (use artwork for this).
 The main source for information for Debian CD-ROMs are the Debian CD pages which detail the process to download.
-They also include pretty nice artwork to use as covers and labels.
 Please take all required actions to stay in compliance with the corresponding license of the software.

 Other Sources